carlosivanr/hugo_website/content/guides/anova/2021-05-16-one-way-ancova/index.markdown

 ```

 ### Post hoc tests
 To conduct the post hoc tests, we will use the `emmeans_test()` function specifying the formula `Post ~ Condition`, setting `covariate = Pre`, and the Bonferroni correction with `p.adjust.method = "bonferroni"`.
-In the following code chunk, we will also save the output to an object called pwc and then print it to the console with the `print()` function which will serve us when generating the [plot of means](#mean_plots).
+In the following code chunk, we will also save the output to an object called `pwc`.
+The `pwc` object can be used with the `get_emmeans()` function to disply the estimated marginal means for each group after accounting for the covariate.
+Finally, we can print `pwc` to the console with the `print()` to display the results of the post hoc tests.

 ```r
 # Pairwise comparisons